simone-trubian/blog-posts/Require/require.md

     jquery: 2.1.4
 </code></pre>

-Some of the differences between a development and a production environment is that they serve different purposes.
+One of the problems experienced in developing a large one-page front end application is dependency management which if not dealt with properly means big headaches when it's time to get the application ready for production.
+This post is a brief how-to on how do deal with dependency and compiling an Angular app in a clean way.

+Despite being well structured Angular still misses some features that make the life of a programmer easier, some of which are in fact *language* shortcomings.
+EcmaScript 5 does not have a real module system that allows for exporting definitions from a file and importing them in another.
+Module systems are nowadays a necessary feature that helps braking down a project and use libraries developed by third parties.

 During development the programmer wants all the required dependencies on the local machine, in a human readable format, and there are no constraints when it come to size of the codebase (dependencies included).
 However when serving an app to the browser, it is best to gather all dependencies from CDN's and serve a minfied version of the actual application.
-This has several advantages such as avoiding to fetch already cached libraries, minimising load times, and serving an optimised version of the application.
+This has several advantages including avoiding to fetch already cached libraries, lowering load times, and serving an optimised version of the application.
+Managing the two environments without a module system is hard error prone work, so a solution is needed.

-Despite being well structured Angular still misses some features that make the life of a programmer easier, some of which are in fact *language* shortcomings.
-For instance EcmaScript 5 does not have a real module system that allows for exporting definitions from a file and importing them in another.
-Module systems are nowadays a necessary feature that helps braking down a project and use libraries developed by third parties.

 As JS does not come with a module system the most common workaround is using a library called Require JS to do that instead.
 For those used to a module system using Require looks unfamiliar: as there are no language primitives like `import` Require asks the user to wrap all code in modules in a function called `define` and expose using the function ``.
 Furthermore the library also requires a configuration file, used to manage all external and user-defined dependencies.